Baker family: Eveline

 Once Ethan arrives at the Baker estate, he is assisted by Zoe.
 When he finally learns of Eveline's origins, he used the equipment in the lab deep in the nearby Salt Mines to develop a necrotoxin using Eveline's DNA to kill her.
 He succeeds in injecting Eveline with the necrotoxin, disrupting the hallucination concealing the aged woman she became before mutating into a giant grotesque form as her powers spiral out of control.
-With the help from Chris Redfield and Blue Umbrella, Ethan kills Eveline with the B.S.A.A. quarantining Dulvey to purge the remaining traces of the mutamycete.
+With the help from Chris Redfield and Blue Umbrella, Ethan kills Eveline.

 A ghostly apparition of Eveline appears before Ethan during the events of Resident Evil Village after Miranda ripped his heart, tormenting Ethan by revealing that he was killed by Jack Baker and only survived because he was infected with her mold.
-She later appears years later before Rose within the Mutamycete during events of Shadows of Rose, attempting to kill the teen out of jealously towards her.
+She later appears years later before Rose within the Mutamycete, a fungus, during events of Shadows of Rose, attempting to kill the teen out of jealousy towards her.